frnmst/qvm/README.md

 the server's port (`5900`) reachable from the clients.

 You must then run QVM with one of the VNC options on the server side.
-On the client side you must simply edit the `host_ip_address` and `host_username` variables in the configuration file.
+On the client side you must simply edit the `HOST_IP_ADDRESS` and `HOST_USERNAME` variables in the configuration file.

 For example, on the server side you could install the virtual machine remotely like this: